-Oppo Realme 1 review: A good enough challenger for Redmi Note 5?
+Oppo Realme 1 review: At Rs 13,990, can this beat the Redmi Note 5 in India?

 Realme 1 has a stunning design, which will easily attract attention from people.
 Thanks to a diamond cutting reflection effect at the back, it definitely stands out and in a good way.
 It certainly caught the attention of my colleagues at work who appreciated its design.
 Realme 1’s design is unique for a smartphone in the price range.
 I was surprised with how light the fibreglass body feels and the overall build instills a lot of confidence.

 Realme 1 gets a 6.0-inch FHD+ display with 18:9 aspect ratio.
 Despite a large screen size, the phone fit perfectly in my hand, which is great.
 The screen is a delight to look at and viewing angles are good, even in bright outdoors.
 I especially liked watching videos and playing games on the Realme 1, thanks to the good quality display.
 The smartphone does not have a fingerprint sensor, instead uses facial recognition for unlocking the device.
 I have to say that I was impressed with how quickly the Face Unlock feature managed to open the phone, especially in low-light.
 Even with reading glasses on, I could easily unlock the phone.

 Realme 1 features a 13MP rear shooter and an 8MP front camera.
 Both the cameras support depth of field or Portrait effect, and Augmented Reality (AR) stickers.
 The camera functions are quite similar to that on Oppo F7.
 Just like the premium F7, the Realme 1 does not fail when it comes to camera department.
 In my books, Realme 1 is easily one of the best options for people looking for a good selfie phone.